JUB-Yoush/home/src/routes/blog/ft-w24.md

 It's a file format and emacs plugin that combines the functionality of Google calendar, Notion, Obsidian, todoist, and much more.
 I've only gotten familiar with the basics but it's replaced all the previously mentioned applications and has been exactly what I've been looking for for a while.

+Orgzly lets you view and sync org files to your (android) phone!

 ## [Regolith WM (also Doom Emacs)](https://regolith-desktop.com/)
 Regolith is i3 running in gnome-session.
 If that means anything to you then you'd probably go "oh cool" or *scoff* "You still need gnome-session?
 Talk about *bloat**".

 If that previous sentence was un-parsable that is to be expected.
 Regolith is a linux window manager.
 A Window manager is what you use to manage how applications are sorted and displayed on your monitor(s).
 Regolith is built on i3 (or sway), which is a tiling window manager.
 This means windows tile to take up the maximum amount of space on your screen. i3 is also workspace based.
 Pressing Mod (the windows key) + a number on your keyboard will switch to another virtual monitor.

 It's nice once you get used to it.